Q: Will a meatless food industry featuring lab-grown meat, seafood substitutes, and insect protein be the future of food?

 Q: So, what are you doing to make edible cricket products less expensive compared to other food types?

 With fully or semi automatic production depending where the EntoPark is located, we can come down in very low production cost per kg of dry crickets.
-One EntoFarm is planned to produce more than 350 tons of dry crickets per annum based on our EntoBox solution (patent pending).
+One EntoPark is planned to produce more than 140 tonnes of dry crickets per annum based on our EntoBox solution.

 We also believe that cross-border co-operations as well as mergers and acquisitions will be done among some key players on the market to receive synergies and lower production costs.
-In Thailand both Global Bugs Asia and Global Bugs Trading are supported by the Board of Investment which among several incentives gives us tax exemptions for 5-8 years on company tax and dividends.
+Global Bugs Asia is supported by the Board of Investment which among several incentives gives us tax exemptions for 8 years on company tax and dividends, without cap.